Use SEPP distributions to tap retirement funds penalty-free

-If you do crack open your nest egg before it’s time to retire, not only will the government tax the distributions, but you’ll also be penalized.
+If you do crack open your nest egg before it’s time to retire, that’s an early distribution.
+Not only will the government tax the early distributions, but you’ll also be penalized.
 So, do yourself a favor and don’t touch your nest egg until you retire.

 Oh, and one more thing.

 Congress doesn’t know exactly when you’ll retire, and you probably don’t either, so we’ll just use a nice, round age, like 59½, as the magic number.
 Once you reach this age, the government won’t penalize you for taking out your retirement savings, even if you haven’t actually retired yet.
-But if you start drawing down your retirement savings before you reach this age, the government will penalize you an additional 10 percent of the amount that you must report as income.
+But if you start drawing down your retirement savings before you reach this age, the government will penalize you.
+For early distributions, the penalty is an additional 10 percent of the amount that you must report as income.

 Life happens, so there are exceptions to the penalty

 Despite the good intentions of the Internal Revenue Code, life can get complicated.
 There are medical bills to pay, college educations to fund, homes to buy, and other major life events, such as disability and job loss.
-Fortunately, the tax code allows taxpayers to avoid the early withdrawal penalty for these types of expenses under certain conditions .
+Fortunately, the tax code allows certain early distribution exceptions.
+Taxpayers may avoid the early withdrawal penalty for these types of expenses under certain conditions.

-There’s one more exemption that’s unrelated to life emergencies or events: substantially equal periodic payments, or SEPPs – not to be confused with the Simplified Employee Pension (SEP) IRA.
+There’s an early distribution exception that’s unrelated to life emergencies or events: substantially equal periodic payments, or SEPPs – not to be confused with the Simplified Employee Pension (SEP) IRA.
 The SEPP arrangement could be a way to avoid the 10 percent penalty on an early distribution.

 Under this method, if a taxpayer begins and continues to take “substantially” the same distribution every year, for at least five years or until the taxpayer reaches age 59½, whichever is later, the taxpayer won’t owe the 10 percent penalty.
+Use Form 5329 to claim the exception.
 Suppose a taxpayer is 50 when she takes her first distribution from a 401(k) account from a former employer.
 If she decides to take SEPPs, she must continue to take periodic (at least annual) distributions until she is 59½ (the later of five years or reaching 59½).
 If she is 58 when she takes her first 401(k) distribution, she must continue to receive SEPP distributions until she’s 63.

 Sara visited a new accountant and learned that she can avoid the 10 percent penalty, which is more than $5,000, by taking substantially equal distributions.*